quimeyps/analize_autoassign/README.md

 the "self candidate", and of the three remaining parameters, only `t` and `v` could be autoassigned.

 ## Usage:
-There are two binaries, one to inspect a single file, and get a printed report on stdout of the detected functions, and the other traverse directories with installed python packages (site-package or other user selected directories), and collect the information
+There are two binaries, one to inspect a single file (`inspect_file.py`), and get a printed report on stdout of the detected functions, and the other (`inspect_library.py`) traverse directories with installed python packages (site-package or other user selected directories), and collect the information in two pandas DataFrame (one for classes and the other for methods):
+- `python inspect_file.py <filename>`
+  + output to stdout
+- `python inspect_library.py <folder1> <folder2> ... <folderN>`
+  + output two files: `classes_data_b.pkl` and `methods_data_b.pkl` (the names are hardcoded for now).
+  + In methods dataframe, there are only entries for autoassign methods candidates, with some information regarding the number of parameters that could be autoassigned, and the number of parameters that can't be autoassigned.
+  + In the classes dataframe there is information of **all** the classes, indicating the package, the file, if has a dataclass decorator, if it is a subclass, te numebr of methods that defined (again, could include static methods and others), and the numebr of methods that follow the autoassign pattern.

+There is also a jupyter python notebook (`explore_stats.ipynb`), that it doesn't have that much code.
+It simply loads the pandas pickles, and perform some simple statistic.
+The printed messages in the notebook are currently in spanish.

+There are an example output

 ## Caveats:
 - Only consider classes at the top of the file (nested classes are not considered.